nexxai/esp32-nvs-mod/README.md

 ## Step 3 - Modify key/value data

-Edit the CSV file OR the blob data pointed to by a CVS entry
+Edit the CSV file OR the blob data pointed to by a CSV entry

 ## Step 4 - Build new NVS partition